Terms & Policies

 • We use technologies to provide an audit trail over our infrastructure and the Plait application.
 Auditing allows us to do ad-hoc security analysis, track changes made to our setup and audit access to every layer of our stack.

-• All payment instrument processing for purchase of the Plait services is performed by eWay.
-For more information on eWay’s security practices, please see https://eway.io/nz/advanced-cybersecurity/
+• All payment instrument processing for purchase of Plait services is performed by Stripe.
+For more information on Stripe’s security practices, please see https://stripe.com/docs/security/stripe.

 Customer Responsibilities